Solfège

-In music, solfège (/ˈsɔːlfɛʒ/ or /sɑːlˈfɛʒ/; /fr/) or solfeggio (/sɒlˈfɛdʒioʊ/; /it/), also called sol-fa, solfa, solfeo, among many names, is a mnemonic used in teaching aural skills, pitch and sight-reading of Western music.
-Solfège is a form of solmization, though the two terms are sometimes used interchangeably.
+In music, solfège (/ˈsɔːl.fɛʒ/ or /sɑːl.ˈfɛʒ/; /fr/) or solfeggio (/sɒl.ˈfɛ.dʒi.oʊ/; /it/), also called sol-fa, solfa, solfeo, among many names, is a mnemonic used in teaching aural skills, pitch and sight-reading of Western European music.

+Solfège is a form of solmization, although the two terms are sometimes used interchangeably.
 Syllables are assigned to the notes of the scale and assist the musician in audiating, or mentally hearing, the pitches of a piece of music, often for the purpose of singing them aloud.

-Through the Renaissance (and much later in some shapenote publications) various interlocking four-, five- and six-note systems were employed to cover the octave.
-The tonic sol-fa method popularized the seven syllables commonly used in English-speaking countries: do (spelled doh in tonic sol-fa), re, mi, fa, so(l), la, and ti (or si) (see below).
+Throughout the Renaissance (and much later in some shapenote publications), various interlocking four-, five- and six-note systems were employed to cover the octave.
+The tonic sol-fa method popularised the seven syllables commonly used in English-speaking countries: do (spelt doh in tonic sol-fa), re, mi, fa, so(l), la, and ti (or si) (see below).

 There are two current ways of applying solfège: 1) fixed do, where the syllables are always tied to specific pitches (e.g., "do" is always "C-natural") and 2) movable do, where the syllables are assigned to scale degrees, with "do" always the first degree of the major scale.